-Specialist: India Subcontinent & Indochina and Executive Assistant to the MD
+Specialist: India Subcontinent & Indochina

 Brijesh is Amrit’s projects man (aka ‘Executive Assistant’), which exposes him to all manner of management and practical issues.
 If the boss needs the lowdown on costing options for a new brochure, changes to pension law, trademark legislation, credit card surcharges or anything else that would have a more flap-able human tearing their hair out, he’s the one who will get the call, and fulfil the task with an admirable degree of calm and geniality.